MellowBeaver/OrderAPI/README.md

 # Usecases

-This API has 6 usecases:
+This API has 6 use cases:
 1. Create
 2. Read
 3. Update
-4. Sort - takes column name from orders table and ASC/DESC.
+4. Sort - takes column name from orders and sorts by ASC/DESC.
-5. Filter - takes condition, column name from orders table and ASC/DESC.
+5. Filter - takes condition, column name from orders and sorts by ASC/DESC.
 6. Delete

 ## Create

-- URL: `localhost:8000/order`
+- POST `/order`
 - Example:
   - Input: JSON
   ```